FAQ for students intending to graduate from Lesley.

 We use your Lesley email address to communicate regarding the graduation process, including graduation status announcements.
 Be sure to find your email on LOIS under "personal profile" when you file your declaration of intent to graduate.

 Deadlines are published on the graduating students web page.

 The declaration of intent to graduate (DIG) is available at all times.
 However, each conferral date disappears from the application list after its deadline passes.To obtain a form to file your declaration of intent to graduate after the deadline, contact the Office of the University Registrar.
 Late submissions are subject to a $250.00 late charge.

-All grade submission deadlines are available on the registrar's faculty main page.
+All grade submission deadlines are available on the academic calendar.

 The degree completion fee covers a portion of the significant administrative expense involved in auditing your record to verify completion of program requirements; publication, design, and printing of the commencement program (which includes every graduate for the academic year); printing and proofing of diplomas; diploma cases; diploma postage and handling expenses; and other assorted administrative tasks.

 Visit our graduating students web page for graduation dates.
 For information on location, time, how to get there, etc., have a look at the Commencement web page.

 Answers regarding attire, parking, attendance, arrival times, etc. are available on the Commencement website, or by contacting the Commencement Office directly.

 If you are interested in marching with your class at May commencement, and you will not be finished with your program requirements, and you fit within the criteria below, you may be eligible to "march only" at commencement.

 Undergraduate students, in order to participate in May